AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 9. Robots

-By undertaking menial tasks such as identifying misplaced items and shelves’ capacity, robots can free up the human employees and allow them to focus on more intricate customer service responsibilities.
+By undertaking menial tasks such as identifying misplaced items and shelves’ capacity, robots can free up human employees and allow them to focus on more intricate customer service responsibilities.
 The American chain store Target, for instance, used a robot named Tally to roam the aisles, tending to inventory management tasks.

 10. Predictive equipment maintenance